Programs

 Trap-Neuter/Spay-Vaccinate-Return (TNVR Program)

-In 2020, ARF was successful in implementing a Trap-Neuter/Spay-Vaccinate-Release (TNVR) program for feral and stray cats, spaying/neutering 188 feral & stray cats throughout the year.
+In 2020, ARF was successful in implementing a Trap-Neuter/Spay-Vaccinate-Release (TNVR) program for feral and stray cats.
+A total of 677 spaying/neutering of cats were performed since 2020.

 This is the most humane and effective method known for managing feral and stray cats and reducing their numbers.
 The cats, who typically live together in a group called a colony, are trapped and brought to a veterinary clinic.
 They're then spayed or neutered, vaccinated and eartipped.
 Ear tipping is a common sign that the community cat has been neutered / spayed and vaccinated.
 After they've recovered from surgery, the cats are returned back to their original territory where a caretaker provides regular food, water and shelter.